 Hollow Point Ammo: HP Bullets Explained

 A hollow point bullet is easily recognizable by the nose – because while they are not hollow bullets, they do have hollow tips.
 It will have an indentation, dip, cup, “x,” or some other easily identifiable mark or alteration that lets you know exactly what it is.
 The main reasons people flock to hollow points are for personal defense and hunting.
-However, there is also a strong following among competition shooters who like the increased accuracy that the hollow point bullet can offer.
+However, there is also a strong following among competition shooters who like the increased accuracy that hollow-point bullets can offer.

 Some are copper jacketed lead bullets, while others are made of one material, like copper.
 But the characteristic that’s trying to be achieved when a hollow point is made is expansion.
 When these bullets hit a target, they should “bloom” outwards like a flower, create a flat large burst at the end, and fragment or mushroom.
 This is primarily to prevent over-penetration for safety reasons, but also to create the biggest wound cavity possible to take something down immediately.

 Hollow Point Accuracy

-Although the shape of the hollow point makes it seem inaccurate, it's just a common misconception that is easily proven otherwise once you fire a few rounds on your own.
+Although the shape of the hollowpoint bullets makes them seem inaccurate, it's just a common misconception that is easily proven otherwise once you fire a few rounds on your own.
 Most bullets go so incredibly fast, and the shape has very little bearing on accuracy until you hit a certain distance.
 This distance can be as small as 25 yards for an old-school hollow point, but could be 200 yards with a plastic or polymer tipped HP rifle round.
 It’s always going to be based on the shooter skill, exact type of ammo, and the gun being used.
-Put plenty of rounds through your weapon to find your “sweet spot” if you’re using these rounds for something other than home defense.
+Put plenty of hollow point rounds through your weapon to find your “sweet spot” if you’re using this ammo for something other than home defense.

 Hollow Point Expansion